 In some cases, a corticosteroid injection may reduce inflammation and ease symptoms.

 The most obvious symptom of osteitis pubis is pain in the groin and lower belly.
 You may also feel pain or tenderness when pressure is applied to the area in front of your pubic bones.

 The pain tends to start gradually, but it can eventually reach a point where it’s constant.
 It may even affect your ability to stand upright and walk easily.

-Osteitis pubis tends to affect athletes and other people who are very physically active. are especially vulnerable to this injury.
+Osteitis pubis tends to affect athletes and other people who are very physically active.

 Repeating the same actions can stress the pubic symphysis.
 In addition to running and jumping, kicking, skating, and even sit-ups can put an unhealthy strain on the joint.